mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

        - A local embedding-induced classifier from the teacher further supervises the student’s classification confidence
      - decomposes the KD flow into branches for embedding and the top-layer classifier
      - Kind of contrastive learning approaches.
        - Teacher network helps in triplet sampling for CL
+       - instance wise contrastive learning setting for **embedding learning**  (pairwise similarity)
+         - When architectural difference occurs the direct embedding distillation fails.

 2. Wang, Z., Salehi, B., Gritsenko, A., Chowdhury, K., Ioannidis, S., & Dy, J. (2020, November).
 Open-world class discovery with kernel networks.
 In *2020 IEEE International Conference on Data Mining (ICDM)* (pp. 631-640).
 IEEE.